-Chickasawhay WMA (CWMA) is an approximately 35,000-acre tract located in Jones County, so within the Chickasawhay Range
+Chickasawhay WMA (CWMA) is an approximately 35,000-acre tract located in Jones County, south of Laurel.
+The WMA is located within the Chickasawhay Ranger District of Desoto National Forest.

-Beginning with the 2011 with an inside spread of at least 10 inches or one main beam length of at least 13 inches.
+Beginning with the 2011 - 2012 season, legal bucks are those with an inside spread of at least 10 inches or one main beam length of at least 13 inches.
 For hunters less than 16 years of age, any antlered buck is a legal buck.
 Deer hunting with dogs is not allowed.